aralroca/aralroca.com/posts/ghaction-devto.md

 What it does?

-- Program the action on **push to master** and **every day at 17:00** UTC using a cron.
+- Programs the action on **push to master** and **every day at 17:00** UTC using a cron.
-- Install dependencies with `yarn install --pure-lockfile`
+- Installs dependencies with `yarn install --pure-lockfile`
-- Set environment variable `DEV_TO` using [GitHub secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).
+- Sets environment variable `DEV_TO` using [GitHub secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).
 This is required for our script.
-- Run our script to publish to dev.to
+- Runs our script to publish to dev.to
-- Commit and push to master only when there are changes.
+- Commits and pushes to master only when there are changes.

 ## Script to publish to dev.to